Change your cover photo

 Biography

-Operatically, Tim recently directed a new production of Don Pasquale for the Opéra national de Lorraine - co-production with Opéra de Nice, Opéra Lausanne and Opéra de Rouen.
-He made his Royal Opera House debut in the 2018/19 season directing the World Premiere of The Monstrous Child by Gavin Higgins - the inaugural production in the newly renovated Linbury Theatre; he has directed Turn of the Screw and Hänsel und Gretel for English National Opera (co-productions with Regents Park Open Air Theatre) and his Olivier Award winning production of Jesus Christ Superstar was seen at the Lyric Opera, Chicago in 2018.
+Operatically, Tim recently directed a new production of Don Pasquale for the Opéra national de Lorraine - a co-production with Opéra de Nice, Opéra de Toulon, Opéra Lausanne and Opéra de Rouen.
+He made his Royal Opera House debut in the 2018/19 season directing the World Premiere of The Monstrous Child by Gavin Higgins - the inaugural production in the newly renovated Linbury Theatre; he has directed Turn of the Screw and Hänsel und Gretel for English National Opera and his Olivier Award winning production of Jesus Christ Superstar was seen at the Lyric Opera, Chicago in 2018.

 Biography not for publication, for an up to date version please contact Oliver Clarke.